radiomicsgroup/determine-samples/README.md

 - shell_custom_template

     Open a shell using a template.

 - shell_home_conda

     Open a shell using the conda enviroment from /nfs/home/clbente but using the determined docker image.

 - shell_home_conda_template

     Open a shell using the conda enviroment from /nfs/home/clbente but using the determined docker image.
     Using a template.

 - shell_rtools

     Open a rtools and open the url locally using a browser.

+- shell_streamlit

+    Open a streamlit app and open the url locally using a browser.

 - train_neuro